Your money-making expert. Financial journalist, TV and radio personality.

-In time you could be raking in the pounds.
+In time you could be raking in the big bucks.
 Grumpy Cat, for example, before his passing, earned over $100 million.
 Not too bad for a sour-puss!

-Another way to get your cat Insta-Famous is to jump onto trends.
-Search data can be used to determine how much interest is in a trend, which can be a factor in how profitable it is.
+Another way to get your cat Insta-famous is to jump onto trends.
+Search data can be used to determine how much interest there is in a trend, which can be a factor in how profitable it is.

 If you’ve had cats for a long time and enjoy reading articles and studies about their behaviour, breeds, etc. why not share your knowledge with others?
 They may find it useful and, in time, this could earn you some money.

 You can achieve this by setting up a blog and writing regular posts about interesting cat-related topics.
 As more and more people start reading your blog, you could approach cat product companies to partner with you.
 They could buy advertising on your site or sponsor some of your social media posts.